-Estate Spur Circuit is an 8km, grade 3 circuit hike located in Lake Eildon National Park, Victoria.
-The hike should take around 3 hours to complete.
+Estate Spur Circuit is an 8km, grade 3 circuit hike in Lake Eildon National Park, Victoria.
+This hike typically takes 3 hours to complete.

 The Estate Spur Circuit hike begins from Lakeside Camping Ground.
 At the east side of the Camping Ground, look for a hiking trail starting from the main road (there is a sign to Point Mead).
 Continue beyond Point Mead until you reach a trail junction with a sign pointing left to Point Mibus/Bedrock Creek and right for Estate Spur.
 The reasonably steep trail heading up the hill is undefined in parts so if you think you've lost it, just keep going up hill and you should meet Estate Spur Track.
 If you've taken the right path you should end up at an 'Estate Spur Track' sign.